cottiera/cottiera/README.md

 # Hi there!
 I'm Alastair. 👋

 ## About Me 💡
 I'm a passionate and skilled software developer with a strong commitment to creating elegant and efficient solutions.
 My journey in the world of programming began in 1st year engineering when I abandoned my plans of being a Mechanical Engineer and chose to follow my newfound passion of Computer Engineering Instead!
 I am now in my 3rd year looking forward to rewarding upper year academic and co-op experiences.
-With a solid foundation in Java, Python, and JavaScript 💻, I'm always excited to take on new challenges and learn something new every day.
+With a solid foundation in web development and computing principles 💻, I'm always excited to take on new challenges and learn something new every day.

 ## My Strengths 🚀
 - **Problem Solver:** I thrive on dissecting complex problems and transforming them into manageable tasks.
 Finding innovative and effective solutions is my forte. 🧠